212-del/THM/AI-THREAT-MODELLING-ASSESSMENT_Writeup/solution.md

 The LLM Agent is the one that *acts* on the injected instruction — that's what makes it the most exposed component. 🎯

-> *Instruction for copilot: Explain why it is the correct answer.*

 ---